The complete opposite of Perpetual Poverty

 - MoonBase Alpha on Space: 1999 had an apparently infinite supply of Eagle Transporters.
 They blew up one every episode, it seemed, and never ran out.

-- Partially justified, as a good reason to have a Moonbase is to have a manufacturing plant outside Earth's gravity well, and at least one episode mentions that they are mining the Moon.
+- Partially justified, as a good reason to have a Moonbase is to have a manufacturing plant outside Earth's gravity well.
+The Pilot episode deals with Alpha launching - and by implication perhaps building the Meta Probe.
+At least one episode mentions that they are mining the Moon.

 - Red Dwarf did the same trick with Starbugs, until the reconstructed Red Dwarf in season 8 showed there were at least a dozen of them available.